ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/SNIPPETS.md

 # 🧩 Code Snippets for Chatbot Project

-Quick reference for common code patterns used in the chatbot mini-project.
+Quick reference for common code patterns used in the chatbot project.

 ## 📝 **Variables**